Lux-AI-Challenge/Lux-Design-S2/kits/README.md

 luxai2022 kits/python/main.py kits/js/main.js -s 42 -v 2 -o replay.json
 ```

-To then watch the replay, upload it to http://2022vis.lux-ai.org/
+To then watch the replay, upload replay.json to http://2022vis.lux-ai.org/

 For an in-depth tutorial detailing how to start writing an agent, there is a [online Jupyter Notebook](https://www.kaggle.com/stonet2000/lux-ai-season-2-jupyter-notebook-tutorial) that you can follow (only in python).
 We highly recommend at least skimming over this as season 2 has some specific quirks that make it different than your standard AI gym environments.
 Specifically they affect the [environment actions](#environment-actions) mostly.